You are currently viewing Skilled Worker Visa 2024

 Your partner

-You must be able to prove that either:
+You must be able to prove one of the following:

 • you’re in a civil partnership or marriage that’s recognised in the UK